Roll20/roll20-api-scripts/Gaslight/SCRIPTING_DESIGN.md

   - `all(...)` requires every viewer token to pass
   - Player-level properties (viewer.id, viewer.name, viewer.page) are singular, not iterated
   - Party-tagged tokens may be used as a narrowing hint but do NOT guarantee a single token
+- `gm.*` — targets the master page (opt-in)
+  - If the script references `gm.*`, the script also evaluates on master page
+  - If only `viewer.*` is referenced, master page is untouched
+  - Use case: GM-side indicators (e.g. transparent overlay to show stealth status)

 ### Integration with Meta-Toolbox